 Where is the program located?

 The CDP is located in the McClaskey Building on the WSU Vancouver campus.
-Housed on the main floor, the two preschool classrooms and main office area are on the west end of the building and the kindergarten classroom and children’s library are a short walk down an adjoining hall on the east end of the building.
+Housed on the main floor, two preschool classrooms and a main office area are on the west end of the building, and the younger 2 ½ – 3 ½ year old classroom and children’s library are a short walk down an adjoining hall on the east end of the building.